GitBolt/GitBolt/README.md

 # Hi!

 I'm Aabis, also known as Bolt online.
-I'm a high school student and working mostly on Web3 projects on [Solana](https://solana.com) blockchain.
+I'm a student and working mostly on [Solana](https://solana.com) projects.